valentina-b/book-my-wedding-wish/README.md

 * Getting familiarised with Bootstrap classes and components definitely pays off!
 I have already noticed that during my previous project when I started to use Bootstrap for more than just columns and rows.
 This time I focused more on the form elements and styles while continuing to use text- and display-related classes such as `text-uppercase`, `text-center`, `d-none`.
 * Creativity with using SVGs is unlimited!
 I have learned so much about creating and using SVG codes instead of uploading images and bothering with styling `div` elements.
 * Backend-first way of thinking is much more logical than frontend-first approach - in my humble opinion at least!
-It took me some time to shft the mindset that I have to know beforehand what I'm trying to achieve with this project and start planing it before having a first project draft done.
+It took me some time to shift the mindset that I have to know beforehand what I'm trying to achieve with this project and start planing it before having a first project draft done.
 It's been very exciting exploring different solutions and feature options before being able to see the app.
-* I know it's old for many - but I've literally discovered just a few days ago that other browsers, not just Chrome, also have inspect functions!
+* I know it's old for many - but I've literally discovered just a few days ago that other browsers, not just Chrome, also have inspect element functions!
 I also dived into solving cross-browser issues and getting familiar with why different browsers display things differently.
 * Styling radio buttons is a skill on it's own!
 I would have never figured this out without additional help online.
 It took me a lot of time and efforts to figure out the logic of styling them but I did it and you can see the results live.

 ## Credits